-It all started when, in the middle of a story on stage about all the respectful dudes I keep meeting on tinder, I said, “And by the way, if any of you are going out with a lot of asshats and psychos online, you’re probably doing it wrong.
-I’d be happy to chat about it after the show.”
-Sure enough, three girls came up at the end and kept me there for over an hour, drilling me with questions, then slapping their foreheads with a “duh, why didn’t I see that coming?” when I explained my firewall system.
-They started to see it was their approach, not tindr, that was failing them.
-In that moment, as they thanked me profusely, I felt like all my shitty hook-ups and dating experiences from yesteryear finally had a purpose other than to make people laugh.
+It all started when, in the middle of a story on stage about all the respectful dudes I keep meeting on tinder, I said, “And by the way, if any of you are meeting a lot of asshats and psychos, you’re probably doing it wrong.
+I’d be happy to chat after the show.”
+Well, three girls came up afterward and kept me there for over an hour, drilling me with questions then slapping their foreheads when my truth bombs hit ’em where it hurt.
+They could finally see it was their approach, not tindr itself, that sucked.
+In that moment, as they thanked me profusely, I realized all my shitty hook-ups and dating experiences from yesteryear finally had a purpose other than to make people laugh.

 Getting old makes you realize how much you want to have an impact.
-A purpose.
-And telling stories in dark rooms to drunk people isn’t really doing it for me anymore.
-I need more.
-So I’ve been focusing a lot on my work within the world of public speaking.
+And a higher purpose.
+I don’t have kids so my creative life is what does that for me.
+But telling stories in dark rooms to drunk people isn’t as fullfilling anymore.
+So I’ve been transitioning away from the world of just jokes and into something much more meaningful to me.

-I took a chance back in October and told my most tragic story ever, only this time I did it without performing or going for only the laughs.
-Instead I included the ugly, brutally honest shit too, and even exposed myself as someone more sensitive and flawed than this guarded tough chick on stage who usually hides behind stories about fucking a lot of dudes.
+I took a chance back in October and told my most tragic story ever, but this time, without performing it or going strictly for laughs.
+I included the ugly and disturbing shit too and even let myself be someone other than this guarded tough chick who fucks a lot of dudes.
 Well, this hour-long Risk! episode blew up.
-I got Facebook messages and tweets and comments on my blog from men and women I’d never met, all telling me how much my story educated them, comforted them, inspired them, or sometimes even lit a fire under their asses to make pretty drastic changes in their lives.
+I got emails and tweets and comments on this here blog from men and women I’d never met, all telling me how much my story educated them, comforted them, inspired them, or sometimes even lit a fire under their asses, leading them to make pretty drastic changes in their lives.
 That’s when I knew I should probably change gears here.
+I know I’m funny.
 Jokes are easy for me.
+And entertaining people with my dark humor is what I’ve leaned on my whole life.

-But what’s not so easy is bearing my soul to an audience in order to get a profound point across.
+But what’s not so easy is bearing my soul on stage in order to get really profound points across.
 Or having an audience captivated in silence instead of reaffirming my ego or sense of worth with their laughs.
 Saying shit that moves people and makes them think is a huge responsibility yet unbelievably rewarding.
-And I’m loving it.
-Turns out, I’m quite good at it too.
+So I’m loving it.
+And I’m finding I’m quite good at it too.

-Only now, I punch people in the gut before I make them laugh.
+I make people laugh after I punch them in the gut and make them think.

 If you want to book me for a speaking event or as a guest lecturer, email me at firstname.lastname@example.org